jjaakko/markdown_kbd/README.md

 * If you created a new file, remember to save it with <code>.md</code> extension.
 * Open ctrl panel by hitting <kbd>cmd+shift+p</kbd>.
 * Type markdown kbd and select <code>Wrap With Kbd Tags In Active Editor</code>.
+* Note: only keyword combinations are wrapped in <kbd> tags.
+Single key names such as <code>Cmd></code> are not wrapped.

+## Caveats

+* Not all flavours of markdown support <kbd> elements.
+* Settings affect how key names are wrapped from that point onwards.

 ## Extension Settings